jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 ## Spectral Differences of reflectance signals (within one single date).

-**(work in progress)** This section will show similar results as above (**Bidimensional Histogram Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Class (50 fine-grained classes), instead of by pixel count.
+This section will show similar results as above (**Bidimensional Histogram Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Class (50 fine-grained classes), instead of by pixel count.
 With this, we want to see whether different vegetation classes show clustering in the BHSD.

 We have 50 Vegetation Classes.